erics2783/mongoose-data-generator/README.md

 # mongoose-data-generator

-## Configurable MongoDB data generator that uses your mongoose schemas, including refs to other collections Edit
+## Configurable MongoDB data generator that uses your mongoose schemas, including refs to other collections